Oslo-Nye-Fagskole/tec1003-partner-branding/README.md

 to students while ensuring consistent and correct usage across course projects.

 ## Scope of Use
-- **TEC1003 course-related work only**
+- TEC1003 course-related work only
-- **Educational, non-commercial use**
+- Educational, non-commercial use
 - For enrolled students and teaching staff

-## Repository Structure
-Each partner has a dedicated directory containing their branding assets and any usage guidance provided by the partner.